 However, the idea of gamification is not only about adding a game or two to your lesson plan.
 In fact, It’s about turning the whole learning process into a game and making your language classroom a more engaging learning environment for your students.

-Why is gamification an effective teaching strategy?
+Why is gamification an effective language teaching strategy?

-According to Michos (2017), playing a game and learning a language share similar elements, because they are both goal-oriented activities that include processes such as mastering the rules and developing skills to reach a certain goal.
+According to Michos (2017), playing a game and learning a language share similar elements, because they are both goal-oriented activities that include processes such as mastering the structured and standardised rules and developing skills to reach a certain goal.
 This actually makes the two quite easily combinable, so applying a gamified teaching method is not as laborious as it may first sound.

 Here you can find a list of advantages that gamification brings when it is incorporated in foreign language teaching.
 This list has been created by Michos (2017), who has focused her research specifically on gamification and foreign language teaching:

 - increases motivation and improves attention;

 - increases student’s engagement in the classroom activities;